Early music activities and learning strongly influence the future abilities of a person. Even in the womb, a child's experiences are critical.

 Introduce Music!

-Young chldren need a lot of repitition, they should listen to the same pieces repeatedly so they can remember and understand them.
+Young children need a lot of repetition; they should listen to the same pieces repeatedly so they can remember and understand them.

 One's musical ear is strongly influenced by early influences.

-For example, when Mozart was 1, before the days of TV and Video games, the hotest thing going was his 3 year old sister's clavicord lessons.
-Thus, when Mozart started clavicord when he was three, he alrealdy knew what the scales and chords sounded like, a sense of rhythm to music and basic music concepts.
+For example, when Mozart was 1, before the days of TV and Video games, the hottest thing going was his 3-year-old sister's clavicord lessons.
+Thus, when Mozart started clavichord when he was three, he already knew what the scales and chords sounded like, a sense of rhythm to music and basic music concepts.

 Musical Instruction for Infants: